Miro0o/Docs-Notes/CS/🔑 CS_Core/Computer System/Computer Organization & Architecture/Computer Organization & Architecture.md

 Computer architecture, is the combination of microarchitecture and ISA.

-Start learning computer orgnization and architecture from [📌 Computer System Overview](👶🏽%20Basics/📌%20Computer%20System%20Overview.md).
+🏃 🏃‍♀️🏃‍♂️ Start learning computer orgnization and architecture from [📌 Computer Architecture Overview](👶🏽%20Basics/📌%20Computer%20Architecture%20Overview.md).

 Enjoy :)